New students who are entering the college for the first time should follow the version on this page.

 El Centro only

-(Block Scheduling available at El Centro College)
+(Block Scheduling available on El Centro Campus)

 - Students pursuing this award program are required to meet Texas Success Initiative (TSI) standards and course prerequisites.